 The length of the current story is now well into record-setting territory.
 Before this, “Tadpoles” was the previous winner with 33 installments.
 Now, at 36 episodes and the story not quite wrapped up, the record will be shattered before it’s over.

 Is the story still holding your attention?
 Hopefully, I haven’t left out some plot point that made the whole thing incomprehensible.
-I’ve really enjoyed putting “The K-T Boundary” together, but I’m also looking forward to starting the next tale.
+I’ve really enjoyed putting “The K-T Boundary” together, but I’m also looking forward to starting to tell you about the best gaming mouse pads.
 The plot of this story is so involved that I sometimes feel like the fish are being relegated to the background and I want the next one to have more banter.
 I’ve learned a lot, though, and the next long story will be that much the better for it (in case your wondering, it will involve a zombie dog).

 Not exactly the strongest installment of the story, but Ted makes an important point about time travel – or spacetime travel to be more precise.
 Lots of questions remain: What happens to the ship with the nukes?
 What happens with the Cint, What did the comet have to do with anything?
 All these and more will begin to find answers in the coming installments as things come to a close.
-Here’s a draft of an upcoming panel for your viewing pleasure:
+Here’s a draft of an upcoming panel for your viewing pleasure where you can see many top performing 3d printing pens that come in range of shapes and sizes:

 Here’s wishing everyone a safe and happy 2008!